 Maternal mortality and severe maternal morbidity have increased in recent years, and the US ranks poorly on these outcomes relative to other countries.
 It is estimated that up to half of these outcomes may be preventable through improved care.
 Disparities are a prominent concern; in particular, maternal mortality is three to four times more likely among African-American than non-Hispanic white women.
 The major causes of maternal deaths are hypertensive disorders, cardiac events, hemorrhage, thromboembolism, and sepsis.
-This symposium will examine the reasons that the US lags behind other developed nations in reducing maternal deaths and potential explanations for racial-ethnic disparities.
-It will provide examples of how state programs are attempting to improve maternal health, including a hospital quality care collaborative in California and a Pregnancy Medical Home program in North Carolina.
-The symposium will also include a discussion of cardiovascular and hypertensive disorders during pregnancy, which are the most common causes of maternal mortality, and their impact on maternal health and fetal development.
+The first two speakers will examine the reasons that the US lags behind other developed nations in reducing maternal deaths and potential explanations for racial-ethnic disparities.
+The third speaker will provide examples of how state programs are attempting to improve maternal health, including a hospital quality care collaborative in California.
+The symposium will continue with two presentations that examine cardiovascular and hypertensive disorders during pregnancy, including their impact on maternal health and fetal development.

 HESI Symposium—Thyroid Hormone Assessments: Implications for Developmental and Reproductive Toxicology